ELEKTROCODX/AURAVINDEXAPI/README.md

 This application offers a user-friendly interface for both administrators and library users, with robust authentication, role-based authorization, and CRUD functionality to meet modern library needs.

-## Aura Vindex Backend
+## AURA VINDEX Backend
-This repository contains the backend API for the **Aura Vindex** application.
+This repository contains the backend API for the **AURA VINDEX** application.
 The backend is responsible for handling all server-side operations, including:
 - Managing user authentication and role-based authorization.
 - Providing RESTful endpoints for books, meeting rooms, reservations, and book loans.
 - Enabling CRUD functionality for library resources.
 - Interfacing with the database to store and retrieve data efficiently.
 - The backend is built with Node.js and Express, using MongoDB as the database.
 It is fully containerized with Docker for seamless deployment, ensuring scalability and easy maintenance.

-This API serves as the core of the **Aura Vindex** system, providing all the necessary functionality for the frontend to deliver a smooth user experience.
+This API serves as the core of the **AURA VINDEX** system, providing all the necessary functionality for the frontend to deliver a smooth user experience.

 You can access our API on [https://api.auravindex.me/v1/](https://api.auravindex.me/v1/)